klken26/Game-thingy/README.md

 	move(self).
 The food will move to a random position on screen.
 The x is from -200 to 200, the y is from -230 to 230, based on the size of the screen. setup().
 Set up the screen, window and snake.
 ```
+## 3. Main Program
+This is the function that runs the game.
+The speed of the snake and the text displayed will be dependent on the length of the snake
 ```
 main_program().
-This is the function that runs the game.
-The speed of the snake and the text displayed will be dependent on the length of the snake
 ```